martno/exprec/README.md

 Exprec records your experiments so you can compare different runs and easily reproduce results.

-* Track your experiments for experiment comparison and reproducibility
 * Minimum setup: only two lines of code required
 * Framework agnostic - works with any machine learning/deep learning framework
 * Records source code, terminal output and installed packages.
 The user can also track hyperparameters, values over time (e.g. training loss) as well as images related to the experiment